ST Edge AI Core - Command-line Interface

 Floating-point dense or fully connected layers:

-enables a first level of compression w/o loss of accuracy.'low','medium','high'
+'none'level, no compression or optimization is applied.'lossless'enables a first level of compression w/o loss of accuracy.'low','medium','high'enable compression weights.

 Warning